echkode/PhantomBrigadeMod_WeaponRangeCircleOverlay/README.md

 # WeaponRangeCircleOverlay

+**This mod is obsolete.** There have been two minor releases of the game since this work was done and much has changed.

 A library mod for [Phantom Brigade](https://braceyourselfgames.com/phantom-brigade/) that demonstrates how to add a custom range overlay.

 It is compatible with game version **1.1.2-b5993** (Epic/Steam).